An00bRektn/gopher47/README.md

 ## Acknowledgements/References/Related Work
 - [C5pider](https://github.com/Cracked5pider) and the entire [Havoc Framework](https://github.com/HavocFramework) team for letting me not have to write my own C2 to do some implant development
-- [Sliver](https://github.com/BishopFox/sliver) and [Merlin](https://github.com/Ne0nd0g/merlin) for pioneering a lot of Offensive Golang
+- [Sliver](https://github.com/BishopFox/sliver) and [Merlin](https://github.com/Ne0nd0g/merlin) for pioneering (or at least innovating) a lot of Offensive Golang
 - [SharpAgent](https://github.com/susMdT/SharpAgent/) and [PyHmmm](https://github.com/CodeXTF2/PyHmmm) were great ~~projects to steal from~~ reference material
 - [OffensiveGolang](https://github.com/bluesentinelsec/OffensiveGoLang) has some neat Offensive Go work
 - [Ne0nd0g's fork](https://github.com/Ne0nd0g/go-clr) of [go-clr](https://github.com/ropnop/go-clr)
 - [maldev-for-dummies](https://github.com/chvancooten/maldev-for-dummies) also is a nice starting point for working with not C malware
+I definitely missed some but here's to trying o7